ashleyleal/XRPRaise/README.md

 ## Getting Started 🚀

-A link to invite the bot to your server is available to judges upon request.
+A link to invite the bot to your server is available upon request.